antonigoles/antonigoles/README.md

-# ✋ Dzień dobry
  💼 High school student from Poland, Wroclaw.
-Unemployed, currently looking for work opportunities 👀
+Unemployed, currently looking for work opportunities

-## 💻 My current go to langs/technologies for projects
--	ECMAScript implementations and variants of those implementations (NodeJS, TS, Vanilla JS etc.)
+## 💻 If you're looking for help, those are the technologies I know how to use:
--	Mongo
+-	NodeJS, TS
--	GraphQL
+-	Mongo, GraphQL, SQL
 -	Python
 -	C++
 -	React
 -	Express
--	.NET (C#)
+-	C#
--	Docker
+-	Docker, Docker Compose, RabbitMQ
 -	GIT

-## 🛠 Pending projects list
-because of my memory issues I have to write them down somewhere, feel free to steal 😨
-- Easy to learn, and quick to use **photo editing software**
-- MEAN stack CMS
-- More advanced level editor for **certain characteristic rhythm video game**
-- My portfolio website